kwisschen/lemon-capstone-front/README.md

-# React project for fictitious restaurant called 'The Little Lemon.'
+# React project in JavaScript for fictitious restaurant called 'The Little Lemon.'

 ### How to view the project:
 1. **Clone repo**